GoogleCloudPlatform/gke-gobang-app-example/README.md

   $ kubectl apply -f config/backend-deployment-v1_1.yaml
   ```

   Now, the backend pods will be automatically replaced with new images.
-The following events indicates that pods are replaced in a rolling update manner.
+The following events indicate that pods are replaced through the rolling update.

 ```shell
 $ kubectl describe deployment/backend-node